explosivose/BRAINSTORM/README.md

 #BRAINSTORM

-BRAINSTORM is a singleplayer first person action game set inside a computerised world.
-As the player, you enter the mind of an artificially intelligent machine afflicted with a mental Virus.
-Your task is to eradicate the virus...
+BRAINSTORM is an online first person action game set inside a computerised world